envicutor/drafts/flow.rst

       }

   - Store that Submission object in SubmissionStore
-  - Send a message to the SubmissionStore containing the submission id
+  - Enqueue the submission id in the SubmissionStore
   - Return the submission id to the client

 - Worker

-  - Consume message from the SubmissionStore
+  - Pop submission id from the SubmissionStore
-  - Fetch the corresponding Submission object (according to the submission id in the message)
+  - Fetch the corresponding Submission object
   - Keep updating the lease of the Submission object every n milliseconds with now's timestamp to signal that you are healthy
   - Check which dependencies requisites are not cached